liyangau/kong-observability-grafana/README.md

 Inside the `docker/` folder, run `docker compose up -d` to start all containers.

 - Kong is running in dbless mode and kong config is [kong.yaml](https://github.com/liyangau/kong-observability-grafana/blob/main/docker/configs/kong.yaml).
+- Use Kong Gateway image and apply the license from environment variable `KONG_LICENSE_DATA` on host machine.
+If this is not set, Kong gateway image will run in free mode.
 - I disabled Grafana password.
 To enable password login, simply remove below environment variables from [compose.yaml](https://github.com/liyangau/kong-observability-grafana/blob/main/docker/compose.yaml) file.
   ```yaml
       environment: